The Pilot Graveyard

 What do successful enterprise AI deployments have in common?
 They evaluate pilots against production-readiness criteria rather than demo metrics.
 They include integration engineering in the pilot team from the beginning.
 They run proof of value in parallel with proof of concept, validating that the model’s output quality produces measurable business outcomes before committing to production deployment costs.

-How does the vendor ecosystem amplify the deployment gap?
+How does the vendor market amplify the deployment gap?
 AI vendors are measured on pilot initiation more than production deployment.
 The sales motion optimises for proof-of-concept success; the post-sale success motion is less resourced.
 Organisations should evaluate vendors on production deployment case studies and success team support structures, not only on proof-of-concept win rates.

 What does the deployment gap mean for AI investment ROI?
 If 20–30% of pilots reach production and production deployments take 12–18 months longer than pilot completion suggests, the average time to business value from AI investment is substantially longer than the technology adoption narrative implies.
 Organisations with large committed AI platform spending should evaluate whether production deployment velocity supports the return on investment at the committed spending level.